MicrosoftDocs/common-data-model-and-service/common-data-service/upgradecds/start-upgrade-process.md

     and then select **Create test database**.

     ![Create test database](media/create-test-database.png)

+    > [!IMPORTANT]
+    > It may take several hours to create the test database.
+There is no progress bar.
+The spinning icon for the first step indicates is is running.

     A test database with the latest version of CDS for Apps is created.
 You can view the schema of the new database during the creation process, as shown in the following example.